 I have piles of tales—some completed, though many in early stages.
 But here is one I’m thrilled to share:

 ONE SHADOW ON THE WALL, Atheneum Books for Young Readers, Summer 2017

-In a story laced with magical realism, recently orphaned Mor Fall and his two younger sisters must figure out their next steps in the world amidst bullying, and the threat of separation from their home and everything they love.
-Set in contemporary Senegal, One Shadow on the Wall is a story of family, unexpected friendships, courage, and creating your own future—even when it’s hard to do.
+In a story laced with magical realism, recently orphaned Mor Fall and his two younger sisters must figure out their next steps in the world amidst bullying, and the threat of separation from their home and everything they know.
+Set in contemporary Senegal, One Shadow on the Wall focuses on family, unexpected friendships, courage, and creating your own future—even when it’s hard to do.

 “To read Leah Henderson’s remarkable debut is to be utterly transported to a world that is at once mesmerizing, harrowing, and full of profound grace.
 Even as I rushed through this page-turner, I didn’t want it to end; I wanted to bask in its evocative language, and fell completely in love with its loyal, clever hero.
 Give this to book to anyone who has ever struggled to decide between doing what is right, and what easy – namely, everyone.”

 – I.W.
 Gregorio, author of None of the Above

 – Kirkus Reviews, May 2017

 “A poignant yet hopeful story of surviving the world through the power of promises.”